MinemenFree/Practice/README.md

 # cPractice

-Abandoned

 Highly configurable practice plugin.
 This project was originally closed source and is now open source.

-<h1 align="center">How to Use?</h1>
+<h1 align="center">How to use?</h1>

-1) Install like any other plugin by dragging it into your server's plugin folder\
+1) Install like any other plugin by dragging it into your server's plugin folder
-2) Start the server & let the plugin load config files\
+2) Start the server & let the plugin load config files
-3) Stop the server & Configure the plugin to your liking\
+3) Configure the plugin to your liking & execute the following command:
+ - /cpractice reload
 4) Done!\
 ![alt text](https://i.imgur.com/uzRYQI7.png)